darius/cant/overview.md

 ## This guide's goals

-Many hobby-language intros go like a reference manual: here are the lexical forms, and now for the basic kinds of expressions, next the compound ones...
-It makes sense for an author to lay it out this way, but it tests my patience as a mildly curious reader trying to skim for the beef.
-What are your neat new ideas?
+Many hobby-language intros go like a reference manual: here are the lexical forms, here the basic kinds of expressions, next the compound ones...
+It makes sense for an author to lay it out this way, but tests my patience as a mildly curious reader trying to skim for the beef.
+What are the neat new ideas?
 What does it feel like to read a real program in this?

 Cant is not really about new ideas -- the ideas new to some are from E, so [start there](https://erights.org) if you wish to learn